 The early Middle Ages saw a quite crude form of armor and shield.
 Metal had not begun to be widely used, so both armor and shields were commonly made of wood and animal hide.
 The shields tended to be small, round objects that served a minimal level of close-range defense.
 As the Middle Ages passed, and advances in technology allowed the development of new armor and weapons, a new shield was needed.

-Different shapes and sizes of shield were adapted, each to serve a specific purpose.
+Different shapes and sizes of shields were adapted, each to serve a specific purpose.
 Features such as handles were added to shields in order to make them more practical in battle.
 New methods of warfare continuously necessitated revisions of shield design.
 Let's now take a look at several of the most common medieval shield types.

 The Kite Shield